Vortetty/Light/README.md

 ## Wiki

-Currently a WIP.
-Located at [https://Vortetty.github.io/mindustryalization/wiki/#!home.html](https://Vortetty.github.io/mindustryalization/wiki/#!home.html)
+Currently a WIP. no active link yet.

 ## To Do